mcinglis/libtime/README.md

 **Libtime** makes it easier to work with dates and times.
-It provides `Time`, `Date`, `DateTime`, and `TimePeriod` structs, and accompanying functions.
-It also provides some functions for working with the standard POSIX `time_t`, `struct tm` and `struct timespec` types.
+It provides `Date`, `DateTime`, `DayPeriod`, and `TimePeriod` structs, and accompanying functions.
+It also provides functions for working with the standard POSIX `struct tm` and `struct timespec` types.

 ## Releases

 I'll tag the releases according to [semantic versioning](http://semver.org/spec/v2.0.0.html).
 All the macros preceded by `// @public` are considered public: they'll only change between major versions.
 The other macros could change any time.
 Non-preprocessor identifiers defined in header files are always considered public.
-New identifiers prefixed with the name of the header file will not warrant a major version bump: e.g., a function `time_period__foo()` may be added to `time-period.h` between minor versions.
+New identifiers prefixed with the name of the header file will not warrant a major version bump: e.g., a function `timeperiod__foo()` may be added to `timeperiod.h` between minor versions.

 Every version tag will be signed with [my GPG key](http://pool.sks-keyservers.net/pks/lookup?op=vindex&search=0xD020F814) (fingerprint: `0xD020F814`).